 - Serve with tartar sauce and lemon wedges.

 - *With Diamond Coat n' Cook mix, you can skip the egg dip step and place the patties straight in the crumbs.
 They will be equally crispy.

-- Fish cakes keep well in the freezer so make them in advance and cook them just before serving.
+- This fish cake recipe will keep well in the freezer so make them in advance and cook them just before serving.
 A true Kiwi classic, we love them as a snack, for brunch on the weekend or even as burger patties!

 Tried this recipe?Let us know how it was!